-- Applications will receive a blind review by our advisory panel by mid-May, 2020, after which you will receive feedback on your proposal, whether or not you are accepted as a 2020 CMMI Fellow.
+- Applications will receive a blind review by our advisory panel in May-early June 2020, after which you will receive feedback on your proposal, whether or not you are accepted as a 2020 CMMI Fellow.

-- The CMM Institute Board will make the final selection of the 2020 Fellows in late May 2020.
+- The CMM Institute Board will make the final selection of the 2020 Fellows by Mid-June 2020.

-- A webinar to present final Fellows papers will be arranged in late 2020 or early 2021.
+- We anticipate coordinating a webinar or similar venue to present final Fellows papers sometime in late 2020 or early 2021.

 More about CMM